Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 ### What I have done

-I started by deleting unused plugins and configuration, then I looked for plugins to fix and improve a few things that were bothering me.
+I started by deleting unused plugins and configurations, and then I looked for plugins to fix and improve a few things that were bothering me.

-Once I got started working on it I couldn't stop.
-Learning how things work and improving my daily workflows with the new knowledge were so fun and exciting.
+Once I got started working on it, I couldn't stop.
+Learning how things work and improving my daily workflows with the new knowledge was too fun and exciting.

 #### Books